 Come and join us at our EMBL Ladies’ Nights, Science Movie Nights, hand-picked conferences and the bi-annual EMBL Gala, just to name a few of the possibilities open

-20 July: EMBL PhD-Lunch.
-EMBL PhD students look forward to having lunch with you in the ATC Rooftop Lounge.
-A group of pre-docs from various EMBL research departments will share with you some of their successes and challenges in everyday life at EMBL and will showcase current research projects.
+17 July: EMBL PhD Lunch.
+Our PhD students invite you for lunch in the Executive Lounge of EMBL Heidelberg.
+A group of pre-docs from various EMBL research departments look forward to sharing with you some of their successes and challenges in everyday life at EMBL by showcasing their current research projects.
 This is your best chance at a truly authentic EMBL experience.

-2 December: EMBL Insight Lecture.
-Once a year, an EMBL scientist gives a lecture that is specifically tailored to a young audience.
-While the lecture is taking place in the Auditorium of the Advanced Training Centre, students from all over the world can take part via a live streaming of the event over the internet.
-Topics embrace current EMBL research projects from the life sciences, which are presented in interactive and engaging ways.
+December: EMBL Insight Lecture.
+Once a year, EMBL scientists give a lecture that is specifically tailored to a young audience.
+Topics embrace current EMBL research projects from life sciences, which are presented in interactive and engaging ways.

 Please choose one of the following membership options (all members will receive the Friends of EMBL newsletter):